Skip to main content

 Once a cluster is created, the subnet cannot be changed.

-For more information about creating network connectivity between a Selectel dedicated server and a cloud database cluster, see the instructions for PostgreSQL, [PostgreSQL for 1C](/cloud/managed-databases/postgresql-for-1c/create-network-to-dedicated-server. mdx), PostgreSQL TimescaleDB, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis, and Kafka.
+For more information on establishing network connectivity between a Selectel dedicated server and a cloud database cluster, see the instructions to PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis and Kafka.

 Areas of responsibility